eme64/blog/_posts/2024-12-24-Intro-to-C2-Part01.md

 7680   86    b  4       Test::test (4 bytes)
 Done
 ```

+We can also force all executions to immediately be compiled, and skip the interpreter entirely, using `-Xcomp`.
+Here, it is even more important to restrict compilation.
+Otherwise we have to compile all classes and methods used from startup of the JVM, which can take a long time.

 With `-XX:-TieredCompilation`, we can disable tiered compilation, and only C2 is used:
 ```